 For example, let's say you set the maximum role to Editor:

 |If in the primary account the user has a...||Then their effective role is...|

 Note that Lite users in the delegate account will not be able to access your account.
 Also note that users of the delegate account can't add or modify any item-specific security permissions like they can in their primary account.

 Step 2 - Grant access

-At this point, the third-party account doesn't have access to any information in your account.
+At this point, the delegate account doesn't have access to any information in your account.
 You will need to grant access by assigning group memberships and adding specific organizations like you would for any user of your account.
-If you assign all groups and add all organizations, anything that your team can see in your IT Glue account, the users in the third-party account can as well.
+If you assign all groups and add all organizations, anything that your team can see in your IT Glue account, the users in the delegate account can as well.

 Step 3 - Send invitation email

 After you specify a maximum role and grant access, the last step is to send an invitation to the users of the other account.
 We send an invitation email to all users with an Administrator role.
 Users can access your account only after one of these Administrators accepts the invitation.